Hossein-1991/cosmic_string/README.md

 Purpose:
 ------------
-In this repo, I construct an practical approach towards identification of strings in CMB patches.
-With larger data, the resuls will be more accurate and reliable.
+In this repo, I construct a practical approach towards identification of strings in CMB patches.
+With larger data, the results will be more accurate and reliable.

 Result:
 --------